Mario: Voice acting

-His first official video game voice role would be Mario's Game Gallery in 1995, although in an interview he confirmed he used the voice for a Super Mario Bros. pinball game in 1992, but he was neither paid nor credited.
-His first major voice acting role was Super Mario 64.
-He received instructions on the types of sound clips needed from Miyamoto, and Martinet appreciated the fun tone of the game and called Miyamoto a genius.
-He has since also continued to voice other various Mario characters, such as Luigi, Wario, and Waluigi.
-His time in the studio recording voice clips consist of "45 takes of every sound [he] can think of", according to Martinet at a Q&A in Canada.
-What time he gives vocals for the game varies, and according to him has ranged from three years before a game's release to one week.
-The amound of clips varies as well, ranging from one hour of audio to 20 Martinet was recognized by the Guinness World Records for the most roles performed with the same character, at the time one hundred, and is the most of any video game voice actor.
+His first official video game voice role is the CD rerelease of Mario Teaches Typing in 1994, and his first major voice acting role is Super Mario 64.
+He received Miyamoto's instructions on the types of sound clips needed, and Martinet appreciated the fun tone of the game and later called Miyamoto a genius.
+He continued to voice other various Mario characters, such as Luigi, Wario, and Waluigi.
+He said his time in the studio recording voice clips consisted of "45 takes of every sound [he] can think of".
+His time commitment has ranged from one week before a game's release to three years.
+The amount of clips varies from one hour of audio to 20.
+Martinet was recognized by the Guinness World Records for the most roles performed with the same character, at the time one hundred, and is the most of any video game voice actor.
 As of January 2022, he has voiced Mario in over 150 games and has recorded 5 million audio files with the voice.
 In an interview, Martinet said he wants to continue voicing the character until he "drops dead", or until he can no longer perform the voice accurately.
+In August 2023, Nintendo announced Martinet would be retiring from the voice role of Mario, and would continue to promote the franchise as a "Mario Ambassador", a brand ambassador position.
+Voice actor Kevin Afghani succeeded Martinet in Super Mario Bros.
+Wonder the following October.

 Characteristics

 Mario is depicted as a portly plumber who lives in the fictional land of the Mushroom Kingdom with Luigi, his younger, taller brother.
-The television series and film depict Mario and Luigi as originating from Brooklyn, New York.
+The original Mario Bros. depicted Mario and Luigi as Italians in New York, with the television series and films specifying them as originating from the borough Brooklyn.
 Mario's infancy, in which he was transported by a stork to the Mushroom Kingdom, was first depicted in Super Mario World 2: Yoshi's Island.
 In a 2005 interview, Miyamoto stated that Mario's physical age was about 24–25 years old, and Nintendo Power stated that his birthday is October 11.

 He wears a long-sleeved red shirt, a pair of blue overalls with yellow buttons, brown shoes, white gloves, and a red cap with a red "M" printed on a white circle.
-In Donkey Kong, he wore a pair of red overalls, and a blue shirt.
-In Super Mario Bros., he wore a brown shirt with red overalls.
+In Donkey Kong, he wears red overalls and a blue shirt.
+In Super Mario Bros., he wears a brown shirt with red overalls.
 He has blue eyes, and, like Luigi, has brown hair, and a dark brown or black mustache.
-This consistent difference in color is attributed to being a relic from designing the characters for their original platforms, wherein certain features were actively distinguished while others had to be curtailed due to technical limitations.
+This consistent difference in color is attributed to being a relic of technical limitations of the vintage platforms, wherein certain features were actively distinguished but others had to be curtailed.